LeonardoPenndorf/PlatformerGame/README.md

 # PlatformerGame
-Simple 2D platformer I made for practice
+Simple 2D platformer I made for practice.

 The goal of the game is to survive as long as possible and to collect as many diamonds as you can.